Updated Spring 2024

 Tuberculosis (TB) Exposure

-The tuberculosis bacterium is spread from person-to-person through inhalation of small droplets produced during the coughing and sneezing of an infected individual.
+The tuberculosis bacterium is spread from person to person through inhalation of small droplets produced during the coughing and sneezing of an infected individual.
 Close contact with a person with untreated or undiagnosed pulmonary TB places healthy people at risk of acquiring the infection.
 Tuberculosis is treated with antibiotics.

 If a student is exposed to TB during course-related activities, they should inform their instructor/clinical coordinator/supervisor as soon as possible.
 The student should fill out a Student Incident Report Form.
 The form will be electronically forwarded to the appropriate faculty and staff.
+The student is directed to contact:

 If the student is engaged in coursework out of state, the student should check with their preceptor/faculty, and follow the protocols that are established at the facility.
 In the case where students are not under set protocols or policy, or there is any concern, the student should be evaluated at a nearby hospital-affiliated occupational medicine, urgent care center or primary care center.
-For students who are out of state, it is important to release, obtain and bring records and results of care and testing with them for follow up at QU Student Health Services upon their return to campus.
+Post-exposure evaluation/treatment of an exposure incident may include the following:

-1. Evaluation of student’s risk given the exposure situation
+- Evaluation of student’s risk given the exposure situation

-2. Tuberculin test at time of exposure and 12 weeks post-exposure
+- Tuberculin test at time of exposure and 12 weeks post-exposure

-1. Either the Tuberculin Skin Testing (TST; aka PPD) or the IGRA test are acceptable, but the same type of test must be used for both the baseline and the 12-week follow up.
+- Either the Tuberculin Skin Testing (TST; aka PPD) or the IGRA test are acceptable, but the same type of test must be used for both the baseline and the 12-week follow up.

-2. For students who have had a reaction to the TST/PPD or had the bacille Calmette-Guerin (BCG) vaccine, the Interferon Gamma Release Assay (IGRA) test is a safe method to determine baseline and 12-week follow up.
+- For students who have had a reaction to the TST/PPD or had the bacille Calmette-Guerin (BCG) vaccine, the Interferon Gamma Release Assay (IGRA) test is a safe method to determine baseline and 12-week follow up.

-3. After the initial and 12-week post exposure evaluation, the decision for specific treatment and follow-up will be made on a case-by-case basis by a qualified healthcare provider with the students’ consent.
+- After the initial and 12-week post exposure evaluation, the decision for specific treatment and follow-up will be made on a case-by-case basis by a qualified healthcare provider with the students’ consent.
 Further testing and treatment may include:

-1. A chest X-ray (as indicated)
+- A chest X-ray (as indicated)

-2. Prophylactic therapy (as indicated)
+- Prophylactic therapy (as indicated)

 Pertussis